techidaily/site-windows11/source/_posts/the-ultimate-guide-to-photo-resizing-on-windows-11-6-steps.md

  Paint 3D is an advanced version of the aforementioned Paint with options for adding and modifying three-dimensional objects.
 That Microsoft app also incorporates a tool for resizing images with your mouse and inputting values.
 This is how you can resize your images within Paint 3D in Windows 11:

 1. Paint 3D isn’t a pre-installed Windows 11 app.
-If you don’t have that app, open the[Paint 3D](https://apps.microsoft.com/store/detail/paint-3d/9NBLGGH5FV99) page on the Microsoft Store website.
+If you don’t have that app, open the [Paint 3D](https://apps.microsoft.com/store/detail/paint-3d/9NBLGGH5FV99) page on the Microsoft Store website.
 2. Click**Get** **in Store** app on the Paint 3D app page.
 3. Select the**Open Microsoft Store** option to bring up Paint 3D in the app.
 ![Paint 3D in the Microsoft Store](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/paint-3d-in-ms-store.jpg)